-Income per capita appears with the wrong sign when the regression is run using the real exchange rate for the entire sample period, and significantly so.
-(The same is true when we include total income rather than per capita, as in old models based on the demand for money.)
+Income per capita appears with the wrong sign when the regression is run using the real exchange rate for the entire sample period, and significantly so. ((These results are reported in Frankel, 2007.)
+The same is true when we include total income rather than per capita, as in old models based on the demand for money.
 If we include income per capita (or income) without the real mineral price index, then it appears statistically significant and of the expected sign.
-Evidently, and not surprisingly, real income is highly collinear with mineral prices.
+The explanation is the collinearity of real income with mineral prices.
 But mineral prices knock out real income when they compete side-by-side.
 Perhaps when we control for the exogenous supply-side influence of the world mineral prices, the remaining variation in income captures endogenous response to fluctuations in demand, which have negative effects on the trade balance and through this route on the value of the currency.
 In any case, the results are a decisive rejection of the importance of the Balassa-Samuelson effect in this context.
-If one is convinced that this conclusion is right, then one should omit the per capita differential from the equation.
+If one is convinced that this conclusion is right, then one should omit the per capita income differential from the equation, which also has the added advantage of allowing the use of monthly data rather than quarterly.
+This is what we do in the tables reported here.

 The results for the rate of return variables are important.
 For many emerging markets, it is hard to find a positive effect of the interest differential on demand for the currency, presumably because nominal interest rates in practice signal rears of inflation, depreciation, and default, rather than high expected returns.
-Results that properly use the dollar spread on South African borrowing to measure the risk premium show a highly significant negative effect on the value of the rand, as hypothesized.
-The real interest differential has the hypothesized positive effect.
+The real interest differential has the hypothesized positive effect, as can be seen in the reported tables.
+Results that use the dollar spread on South African borrowing to measure the risk premium show a highly significant negative effect on the value of the rand, as hypothesized.
+Unfortunately, the sovereign spread data are only available starting in 1996; these results are not reported in the tables here.

-The 1990s saw important structural changes in South Africa, with the transition to democracy,8 the end of foreign sanctions, and the removal of most capital controls in March 1995.
+The mid-1990s saw important structural changes in South Africa, with the transition to democracy,8 the end of foreign sanctions, and the removal of most capital controls in March 1995.
 The capital account liberalization is probably the most relevant of these changes for the exchange rate equation.
 There had been a dual exchange rate system that had separated the financial market for rand from the trade account, charging customers a higher rand price for foreign exchange if the purpose was to acquire assets abroad.9 These structural changes provide an argument for starting the sample in 1996.
 Another reason is that the sovereign spread data are only available since 1996 anyway.
-But we
+But we have also continued to run regressions over the longer sample period (those reported here), in order to maximize the number of observations.
+The capital liberalization evidently vented pressure for capital outflow, because the coefficient on the dummy variable is negative, used the Johansen cointegration test.
+Du Plessis (2005) commented that the real exchange rate was weakly exogenous in their results, and argued that they could not claim to have a model in which the real exchange rate adjusts toward a long-term equilibrium.
+Macdonald and Ricci (2005) responded that adding another six quarters of data solved the problem.